SModelS/smodels/docs/manual/source/OutputDescription.rst

 * a list of topologies with long cascade decays (if **testCoverage** = True), stored under the *Long Cascades* key.
   For each list entry, the |element| cross section (weight) and the PIDs of the mothers are included.
+  The mother PIDs are given in a nested list, as more than one pair might contribute to the same class of |elements|.

 .. literalinclude:: /images/pythonoutput.txt
    :lines: 15